top of page

 Can I help someone get an abortion?

-In Washington State it is legal to help someone access abortion care; you can help with the cost, the travel, and other logistics.
+In Washington state it is legal to help someone access abortion care.
+You can help with the cost, the travel, and other logistics.

 I am an undocumented immigrant.
 Can I get an abortion?